85°F Knoxville

 Symptoms

-listed under "USB devices" not "Cameras"
+• listed under "USB devices", not "Cameras"

-shows as "WinUsb Device"
+• shows up as "WinUsb Device"

-Hardware ID: USB\VID_1BCF&PID_0B1D
+• Hardware ID: USB\VID_1BCF&PID_0B1D (SunplusIT camera module)

 Diagnostics